 - The Auxiliary Unit is structured like a platoon in the Operations Division with Staff Sergeants, Sergeants, and a number of authorized Constables.

-- In 2017 the Auxiliary Unit was comprised of 21 members (Two Staff Sergeants, two Sergeants and 17 constables).
+- In 2019 the Auxiliary Unit was comprised of 33 members (Two Staff Sergeants, three Sergeants and 28 constables).

 - Auxiliary Officers must successfully complete intensive training that includes developing an understanding of the various duties performed in policing, including (but not limited to): federal, provincial and municipal laws, use of force techniques, mental health procedures, and crime prevention strategies.